maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 10. ('bjp', 499)
 ```
 Some keywords that became more popular include 'delhi police,' 'sikhs,' and 'flag.'
 These results make sense, considering that each of these keywords are related to the events of the Republic Day violence.

+Interestingly enough, more people seemed to care about the violence that erupted between the farmers and the police, yet completely ignored an MP's window being smashed.
 ```
 Positive Keywords:
 1. ('farmersprotest', 1430)